GEORGIA O'KEEFFE - ABSTRACT WARM/COOL COLOR FLOWERS

 - The students will view and discuss Georgia O'Keeffe's flower paintings.

-- Teacher will demonstrate drawing the flower on white paper using a permanent black marker.
+- Teacher will demonstrate drawing the flower on white paper using a permanent black marker (or oil pastels).
 After the demonstration, students will try their hand at drawing their own flowers.
+They should create a warm color flower - and a cool color flower.

 - Draw a circle about 1/3 of the way down on the paper.